Service: Stabilization & Erosion Control

 What is Shoreline Erosion?

-Shoreline erosion is a common issue in lakes, ponds, and streams caused by factors like wind, waves, ice, runoff and loss of shoreline vegetation that holds the soil in place.
+Shoreline erosion is a common issue in lakes, ponds, and streams in Illinois and Wisconsin caused by factors like wind, waves, ice, runoff and loss of shoreline vegetation that holds the soil in place.
 Soil is pulled away from the shore contributing to decreased water clarity, poor water quality, and the buildup of sediment.
 Protecting your shoreline will not only help with the overall health of your lake, pond, or stream but can also prevent the need for sediment removal or lake management down the line.

 How to Stabilize a Shoreline